aws-expert/learning-aws-solutions-architect/udemy-course/ec2_instance-storage.md

 - critical business applications with sustained IOPS performance
 - or applications that need more than 16000 IOPS
 - supports EBS multi-attach.

+### Hard Disk Drives (HDD)
+- cannot be a boot volume
+- 125GiB to 16TiB
+- throughput optimized HDD
+- cold HDD
+  - for data that is infrequently accessed.
+  - scenarios where lowest cost id important
+  - max throughput 250MiB/s - max IOPS 250.

+## EBS Multi-Attach - io/io2 family
+- ttach the same EBS volume to multiple EC2 instances in the same AZ.
+- each instance has full read and write permissions to the high performance volume
+- use case
+- up to 16 EC2 instances at a time
+- must use a file system thats cluster-aware.

+### EBS Encryption
+- when you create an encrypted EBS volume you get the following.
+  -